Is 'Race Science' Making A Comeback?

 The inscription in your book reads, "For my parents, the only ancestors I need to know."
 What does that mean?

-Well, that kind of is a joke at ancestry testing companies.
-When they tell us that you can find out who you are descended from, thousands of generations back, to your "actual ancestors."
+Well, that kind of is a joke at ancestry-testing companies — when they tell us that you can find out who you are descended from, thousands of generations back, to your "actual ancestors."
 One, you can't tell me who my actual ancestors are, because DNA testing cannot tell you that.

 But secondly, why does it matter?
 Why is it so important to us to know who our distant ancestors were when we have people alive with us right now who can give us our culture, who give us our frameworks, who give us our sense of who we are, our sense of right and wrong, our place in the world?